UltiRequiem/quickgiflab/README.md

    - Verify camera permissions are granted
    - Check that no other application is using the camera
    - Try closing other tabs that might be using the camera

+5. **"Database error: no column named is_public"**
+   - Restart the development server to trigger automatic migration
+   - The app will automatically add the missing column
+   - See `DATABASE_MIGRATIONS.md` for detailed troubleshooting

 ### Browser Permissions